LoginRadius/engineering-portal/content/engineering/guest-post/http-streaming-with-nodejs-and-fetch-api/index.md

 This code is mostly the same as for HTTP/1.1 with two notable differences:

 * We're using Node's `http2` module instead of `http`.
 * We're using `HTTPS` instead of plain `HTTP` because this is mandatory for HTTP/2.
 You can set up HTTPS and get the `cert` and `key` files using [mkcert](https://github.com/FiloSottile/mkcert).
-Or, use one of the other mechanisms described in this article: https://web.dev/how-to-use-local-https/
+Or, use one of the other mechanisms described in this article: [Use HTTPS for Local Development](https://web.dev/how-to-use-local-https/)

 That's it!